 As a result of Martin Currie’s high-quality reporting of stewardship activities in our Stewardship Annual Report we have been successful in our application to be a signatory to the new UK Stewardship Code.
-Alongside our Stewardship Annual Report, we recently added our quarterly Stewardship Matters publication and launched our Stewardship Institute to focus on sharing Stewardship and ESG thought leadership.
+Alongside our Stewardship Annual Report, we recently added our quarterly Stewardship Matters publication to focus on sharing Stewardship and ESG thought leadership.

 David Sheasby, Head of Stewardship and ESG at Martin Currie, said

 “We are delighted to hear that the hard work by our investment and client teams in sharing and reporting our extensive Stewardship and ESG activities has been recognised by the FRC.
 Martin Currie has been a leader in this space for many years, and we continue to invest significant resources in delivering above expectation reporting for our clients.”

 This information is issued and approved by Martin Currie Investment Management Limited (‘MCIM’), authorised and regulated by the Financial Conduct Authority.
 It does not constitute investment advice.
 Market and currency movements may cause the capital value of shares, and the income from them, to fall as well as rise and you may get back less than you invested.

 The information contained in this document has been compiled with considerable care to ensure its accuracy.
 However, no representation or warranty, express or implied, is made to its accuracy or completeness.
 Martin Currie has procured any research or analysis contained in this document for its own use.
 It is provided to you only incidentally and any opinions expressed are subject to change without notice.